The Royal Visit

 Buwenda Pre-School Refurbishment

-An inside wall was knocked down to let in more light and create a larger classroom; the front and back yards were evened out and new flower beds put in; the whole school was painted inside and out with some amazing drawings mostly done by a very talented young man called Ryan.
-The pit latrines were painted and the jungle gym repaired; a play house installed at the front of the school and paper mache objects hung from the ceiling.
-At at this is how it looks now..
+An inside wall was knocked down to let in more sunlight and create a larger classroom, the front and back yards were evened out and new flower beds put it, the whole school was painting inside and out with some amazing drawings designed by a very talented young artist named Ryan.
+The pit latrines were painted and the jungle gym repaired, a play house installed at the front of the school and papier-mâché objects hung from the ceilings.

-Kyabirwa Childrens' Centre Refurbishment
+Kyabirwa Children’s Centre Refurbishment

 Jinja Marathon 2009

-The 2009 Jinja Great Gorilla Marathon
+The Great Gorilla Marathon 2009

-Now this set a challenge, but Endowoza Arts Centre Project Manager, Penny, had been involved with professional pantomime for many years at the theatre she worked at in England and agreed to be director and co producer.
-Events suddenly escalated and the next thing we knew, an eager and enthusiastic amateur Jinja Community Theatre Group had formed with a magical Cinderella script written, audition date set and venue booked – with all proceeds going to Soft Power Education!
+It’s funny how things start.
+Back in the summer of 2008, a few people got talking about how great it would be if there was a pantomime in Jinja as there had never been one before.
+Now this set a challenge, but Endowoza Arts Centre Project Manager Penny had been involved with a professional pantomime for many years at the theatre she worked at.
+She agreed to be director and co-producer.
+Events escalated and the next thing we knew, an eager and enthusiastic Jinja Community Theatre Group had formed and a magical Cinderella script written.
+An audition date was set and venue booked, and all proceeds were pledged to Soft Power Education.

 Things moved quickly and we had lots of people, ready and willing, to give pantomime a go.
-What was truly amazing was how everyone offered their help, not just cast keen to try their hands at acting, but costumes, lighting, music, set construction – not once did we have to browbeat anyone in to lending a hand.
+What was truly amazing was how everyone offered their help, not just cast members keen to try their hands at acting, but costumes, lighting, music, set construction – not once did we have to browbeat anyone in to lending a hand.
 We were very fortunate to find so many talented amateur actors, most of whom had never set foot on a stage before.

 From the Soft Power team in Uganda, our very own ICT expert, Silas, made his stage debut playing the part of the lovelorn Buttons and Drama Tutor James made a very dashing and spirited dancer.
 Soft Power founder Hannah’s, two eldest daughters also looked very cute in their roles in the junior chorus.
 Backstage we had Kibii, not surprisingly, very capably running the bar and Ofono the Arts Centre sales.
 George (from George’s Book Exchange) was a brilliant Technical Manager and he programmed computerised sound and lighting – wow!